EDUCBA Logo

 Linear Regression in Excel example 1-7

 Note: In this type of regression graph, the dependent variable should always be on the y-axis and independent on the x-axis.
-If the graph gets plotted in reverse order, then either switch the axes in a chart or swap the columns in the dataset.
+If the graph gets plotted in reverse order, switch the axes in a chart or swap the columns in the dataset.

 Method #2 – Analysis ToolPak Add-In Method